EvilRedHorse/s-nomp/README.md

 > *NOTE*:
 > We're working on putting together an "official" s-nomp which can be supported by many coins and pools instead of so many running their own flavors.
 More to come!

-This is a Equihash mining pool based off Node Open Mining Portal.
+This is a Equihash mining pool based off Node Open Mining Portal - forked for votecoin.

 #### Production Usage Notice
 This is beta software.
 All of the following are things that can change and break an existing s-nomp setup: functionality of any feature, structure of configuration files and structure of redis data.
 If you use this software in production then *DO NOT* pull new code straight into production usage because it can and often will break your setup and require you to tweak things like config files or redis data. *Only tagged releases are considered stable.*